jimblizzard/azure-dev-day-github-devops-lab/README.md

     ![deployment slots](./images/deployment-slots-1.png)
     1. Click on **Deployment slots**
     1. Click on **+ Add Slot**
-    1. Name the slot **"pre-prod"** NOTE: You'll use the slot name later on when you update your CICD pipeline.
+    1. Name the slot **"pre-prod"** NOTE: You'll use the slot name later on when you update your CI/CD pipeline.
     1. Choose Clone settings from: **{your production slot name}**
     1. Click **Add**.
     1. It will take a minute or so to create the pre-prod slot.
 Once it finishes, click **Close** at the boottom of that window.